jgonzalezferrer/spark-flights-delay/README.md

 The goal of this project is to develop a Big Data application using Spark and the library MLlib in order to predict the arrival delay of commercial fights.
 This task is not easy and a good amount of structured information is necessary to obtain a good performance.
 The [US Department of Transportation](http://stat-computing.org/dataexpo/2009/the-data.html) provides all the data regarding the US commercial flights from 1987 to 2008.

 Notice that the original datasets contain a total of 29 different variables.
-Since the goal of the model is to predict the flight arrival delay, we are not allowed to use variables that contain information only known after the take off.
+Since the goal of the model is to predict the flight arrival delay, the variables that contain information only known after the take off must be removed fron the analysis.

 Instructions on how to execute
 -----------